 What is an editorial calendar?
 5 ways of creating the best one

-Depending on which industry you’re a part of, there’s going to be a ton of content that you’ll have to plan and keep organized.
-This includes:
+It brings structure, coherence, and a sense of ease to your content development journey.
+Depending on which industry you’re a part of, there will be a ton of content you’ll have to plan and keep organized.

 • Upcoming articles